 HealthKit will then replace our original route.
 All right, let's see this in action.

 All right.
 First let's perform a new workout.

 When we save this workout, it will have Sync Identifier metadata.

 After we've burn some calories and walked a few meters, we're going to go ahead and stop our workout and save into HealthKit.

+Here, we can see our original route.
+Now, let's go back and slothify this route.
+All right.
+As you can see, the original route was replaced with our new route.
 All we need to do is add a couple metadata keys, and HealthKit handled all the conflict resolution for us.

 Now, you can see how easy it is to handle conflict resolution and take advantage of HealthKit's advanced new features.

 It's important to know that when you display data from HealthKit, the origin of where the data came from.
 When you query for data, samples will contain an HKSourceRevision.
 An HKSourceRevision includes the app and the device which saved the sample into HealthKit.

 In iOS 11 and watchOS 4, we're adding additional properties and a few constants so you can gain a deeper insight into the data that you display form HealthKit.

 In iOS 10 HKSourceRevision included the source, as HK source, and the version of the app as an NSString.
 First, we added product type.
 Product type is a string representation of the device which saved the sample into HealthKit.
 So, if you save a sample on a Watch Series 2, this will be Watch 2, 4.
 Next, we added operating system version.